AlexMG99/RainbowNeko-Engine/docs/index.md

 ![openpanel](https://github.com/AlexMG99/RainbowNeko-Engine/blob/master/docs/Engine.gif?raw=true)

 As soon as the **Start Button** is pressed the fullscreen background and all that it contain fades away and show an 3D scene.
 When the new scene is loaded pressing the button **F1** the teaster can open an options window.
-In it the teaster will find a **Check Box** which allow to activate or deactivate vsync.
+In it the teaster will find two  **Check Boxes**
+* The first one allows to activate or deactivate vsync
+* The second one allows to make the panel draggable

 ![engine2](https://github.com/AlexMG99/RainbowNeko-Engine/blob/master/docs/Engine2.gif?raw=true)

 ## Links